Isha160/C-Programming/README.md

  === Code Execution Successful ===
 ```
 ## Keywords
-* Keywords in C refer to a set of reserved words with predefined meanings that are used to write programs in the C programming language.
+* Keywords in C refer to a set of reserved words with predefined meanings that are used to write programs in the C programming.
 * These keywords cannot be used as identifiers or variable names, as they have a specific function within the language.

  <img src="https://techskillguru.com/cdata/cprogramming/images/C-Keywords.png" alt="Features" height="350px" width="350px">